• Skip to primary navigation

 The stems and leaves of Swiss chard are both edible.
 The stems of Swiss chard come in a variety of hues, including white, yellow, and red.
 The leaves might be either green or rainbow (a combination of different colors).

-I am using a combination of Swiss and rainbow chard to make one of my favorite family recipes.
+I am combining Swiss and rainbow chard to make one of my favorite family recipes.

 What does it taste like?